 Microsoft India Development Center is one of Microsoft’s largest R&D centers outside the Redmond headquarters.
 Set up in Hyderabad in 1998, we represent Microsoft’s strategy of globally shared development to build products and services.

-Some of India’s most talented people work at our locations in Bangalore, Delhi, Hyderabad and Pune, within any of Microsoft’s four technology groups – Microsoft’s Artificial Intelligence (AI) and Research Group, The Cloud and Enterprise, and Windows and Devices Group and Office Products Group.
+Some of India’s most talented people work at our locations in Bangalore, Delhi, Hyderabad and Pune, within any of Microsoft’s four technology groups – Microsoft’s Artificial Intelligence (AI) and Research Group, The Cloud and Enterprise Group, The Windows and Devices Group and Office Products Group.

 Irrespective of geography or team, every employee is committed to realizing Microsoft’s mission of empowering every person and organization on the planet to achieve more.
 Specifically, in India, we are contributing to building technology to empower emerging markets.

 Step inside our Hyderabad campus for a virtual tour

 We live in an exciting time, where technology is advancing in leaps and bounds, in ways that were earlier unimaginable.
 As a generation, we need to focus our attention on technology which will help us democratize access to this intelligence.
 Because simply put, this is the future!

 Microsoft India, in collaboration with L V Prasad Eye Institute, has launched Microsoft Intelligent Network for Eyecare (MINE), a global consortium of like-minded commercial, research and academic institutions that uses artificial intelligence and machine learning to help eliminate avoidable blindness and ramp up worldwide delivery of eyecare services.

 Tech2 – Firstpost, Nov 28, 2016.